 1. Non-White Surfaces

-With 2009 coming to a close, every fiberglass pool manufacturer in the industry (Sun, San Juan, Viking, Leisure, Trilogy, Aloha, etc) is now offering colored surfaces (typically deep blues) on their pools...finally!
-Although some of these colored finishes are better than others in terms of quality (as we've discussed in detail with other blogs), they still give the pool a much more pleasing aesthetic appearance than a plain white or cloud blue surface color.
+With 2020 coming to a close, every fiberglass pool manufacturer in the industry (Sun, Latham, Leisure, Aloha, etc.) is now offering colored surfaces (typically deep blues) on their pools...finally!
+Although some of these colored finishes are better than others in terms of quality (as we've discussed in detail in other blogs), they still give the pool a much more pleasing aesthetic appearance than a plain white or cloud blue surface color.

 2. Cantilevered Concrete